 Open to anyone looking for a soothing study area, the Father Thomas McEntee Reading Room (Room 1001.01, Henry F. Hall Building) is a sanctuary replete with hundreds of books on Ireland.
 The diverse collection includes early 20th-century curiosities, such as Dublin telephone directories.
 The space is open to all students during the day.
 A schedule indicating when the room is booked is posted on the door.

-SP basement lounge
+SP basement lounge and atrium

 The basement lounge (SP SI-S132) of the Richard J. Renaud Science Complex is the only place on or near the Loyola Campus where you can find a Tim Hortons.
 That’s significant, given that affordable coffee is the lifeblood of most university students.

 The space is relatively quiet and well set up for study sessions, offering a mix of larger and smaller tables with plenty of seating.
 As a perk, large windows that extend halfway down the area's wall, let in a good amount of natural light.
 For additional seating and even more sunlight, just head up the stairs to the SP atrium, which has its own seating area.

 This bright space boasts floor-to-ceiling windows, little round tables, a café kiosk, and is a go-to for communications and journalism students.
 The space can be found on the main floor of the CJ building and, as a perk, it opens onto a large deck area with picnic tables, perfect for when the weather is warm.